pviotti/antidote/docs/pages/mydoc/rawapi.md

 ## CRDTs

 Antidote provides a library of CRDTs.
-The interface of these CRDTs specify the operations and the parameters that can be used for inspection and modification of shared objects.
+The interface of these CRDTs specifies the operations and the parameters that can be used for inspection and modification of shared objects.
 In the following, we specify the supported `{operation(), op_param()}` pair for each of the supported CRDTs.
 The first element in the tuple specifies the update operation, and the second item indicates the corresponding parameters.